pavan-kumar-s/tpp/README.md

 For this reason, we chose not to include unrelated multi-document QA methods such as Visconde or CuriousLLM in our comparison or related work, as they are designed for a different task setting with different assumptions and evaluation protocols.

-We will clarify this design choice and scope constraint in the revised manuscript to avoid misunderstanding and to make our positioning more explicit.
+**Action:** We will clarify this design choice and scope constraint in the revised manuscript Section 2 to avoid misunderstanding and to make our positioning more explicit.

 **Weakness-5:**
 While the paper claims lower LLM cost, there is no concrete token / dollar comparison against iterative baselines.